 - reducing activity levels

-- doing low-impact exercise, such as tai chi, yoga, and swimming, unless it will worsen symptoms
+- doing low impact exercises, such as tai chi, yoga, and swimming, unless it will worsen symptoms

 - limiting stress, where possible

-Smoking can make symptoms worse and increase the risk of long-term problems.
-Guidelines published in 2018 strongly recommend that people with PsA who smoke should join a smoking cessation program.
+Smoking can make symptoms worse and increase the risk of long-term concerns.

-Learning as much as possible about PsA, its effects, and the treatment options available can help a person feel in control of their situation and equip them to take an active role in staying as well as possible.
+Learning about PsA, its effects, and the treatment options available can help a person feel able to manage their situation and take an active role in staying as well as possible.

 Physical therapy may also help.

 What natural remedies might help with PsA?
-Find out here.
+Find out.

 PsA is a type of psoriatic disease that can lead to joint problems, fatigue, and other symptoms.
-Symptoms can worsen during times of flare.
+Symptoms can worsen during a flare.

 Getting an early diagnosis, starting treatment as soon as possible, and knowing and avoiding triggers can help reduce the number of flares and the severity of symptoms.

-If a flare begins, a doctor can help manage it by prescribing or adjusting medications.
+A doctor can help manage a flare by prescribing or adjusting medication.
 Following the doctor’s instructions about medication and lifestyle measures can also help an individual manage a flare.